Blockchain.info was founded in late 2011 and released its Bitcoin wallet in January of 2012. The Blockchain wallet has many accolades:

 The Blockchain wallet is what is known as a "hybrid" wallet.
 This means that the company stores an encrypted version of your wallet's private key on their servers, but it does not store your password.
 This provides a number of benefits:

 However, there is one major drawback: if you lose your password (and you have not written down your 12-word wallet recovery phrase) the company cannot retrieve or reset your password for you.

 As Blockchain.info says: "Unfortunately, we're unable to help you re-gain access to your wallet if you've lost or forgotten your password.
 This is because we don't have access to your wallet or your wallet password."

 However, CryptoAssetRecover.com can help you recover your password.
 This article documents a process you can use that may allow you to recover your password yourself.
 However, our clients often reach a point where they need professional help.
-If you’d like to get the professionals involved, please contact us.

 Once you find your Wallet ID, you're ready to move on to making your password guesses.

 Creating a good list of password guesses requires time and research.
 We'll start by explaining the minimum password requirements, then move into techniques you can use to jog your memory.
 Your goal at this point is to cast a wide net: what is the entire set of password components (also called "tokens") that you might have used to create your password.